SEE PACKAGES INCLUDING ::

 Skiers around the world head to Queenstown from early June to early October to ski.
 Rent a pair of skis and join them on the slopes of Coronet Peak.

 As the thermal wonderland of New Zealand, Rotorua has attracted visitors for over a century.
 Built on a geothermal hot spot, the area is a patchwork of natural vents, hot pools, and four volcanic calderas, which now contain lakes.
-Popular sites and activities include fishing and watersports; golf among the mud pool hazards at Rotorua's public golf course; strolling through the geothermal areas and Maori cultural displays at iconic Te Puia; and visiting Rainbow Springs Nature Park or the Agrodome with its fascinating sheep show and exhibits describing rural life in New Zealand.
-Other must-try experiences include shopping for Maori arts and crafts, and participating in a traditional Maori feast, the Hangi, an earthen oven technique that results in foods with a distinctive smoky flavor.
+Popular sight and activities include fishing and watersports, golf among the mud pool hazards at Rotorua's public golf course, strolling through the geothermal areas and Maori cultural displays at iconic Te Puia, and visiting Rainbow Springs Nature Park or the Agrodome with its fascinating sheep show and exhibits describing rural life in New Zealand.
+Other must-try experiences: shopping for Maori arts and crafts, and participating in a traditional Maori feast, the Hangi, an earthen oven technique that results in foods with a distinctive smoky flavor.

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Rotorua, New Zealand.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Rotorua and you'll be on your way in no time.
 Plus, your Local Host® will share local Rotorua insights and share suggestions for getting off the beaten path, leaving you more time to create lasting memories on your New Zealand vacation.

 This unique thermal park features the only hot waterfall in the Southern Hemisphere.
 The on-site spa specializes in traditional Maori massage (Mirimiri) and mud baths.